dyne/dohd/README.md

 ## Features

-- Partial support for RFC8484 DNS-over-HTTPS (POST method only for now)
+- Support for RFC8484 DNS-over-HTTPS (POST and GET method) - HTTP/1.1 only for now.
 - Record freshness derived from minimum TTL among answers

 ## Building